 MRI is gaining an increasing role in a number of scenarios:

-- early diagnosis, before the onset of x-ray findings, and in designing
+- early diagnosis, before the onset of x-ray findings

 - assessing extent of cartilaginous involvement, important in prognosis

-- assessing joint congruency in a variety of joint positions (requires open magnet and dynamic imaging) 2
+- assessing joint congruence in a variety of joint positions (requires open magnet and dynamic imaging) 2

 Both arthrography and dynamic MRI asses three main features 3:

-- congruency - how well the femoral head contour matches that of the acetabulum
+- congruence: how well the femoral head contour matches that of the acetabulum

-- containment - the amount of lateral subluxation of the flattened femoral head out of the acetabulum.
-When severe this may lead to hinge abduction, whereby rather than rotation and medial movement of the femoral head during hip abduction, the flattened head 'hinges' on the lateral lip of the acetabulum, widening the medial joint space 2-3
+- when severe this may lead to hinge abduction, whereby rather than rotation and medial movement of the femoral head during hip abduction, the flattened head 'hinges' on the lateral lip of the acetabulum, widening the medial joint space 2-3

 Treatment and prognosis

-Prognosis is influenced primarily by the degree of primary deformity of the femoral head and the secondary osteoarthritic changes that ensue.
+The younger the age at the time of presentation, the more benign disease course is expected and also for same age prognosis is better in boys than girls due to less maturity 5,8.
+Prognosis is also influenced by the percentage of femoral head involvement and degree of primary deformity of the femoral head and the secondary osteoarthritic changes that ensue.
 The aim of therapy is to try and maintain good femoroacetabular contact and a round femoral head.

-Bracing may be used in milder cases, although femoral neck and acetabular osteotomies may be required to correct more sever abnormal femoroacetabular malalignment.
+Bracing may be used in milder cases, although femoral neck and acetabular osteotomies may be required to correct more severe abnormal femoroacetabular malalignment.

 In later life, hip replacements may be necessary.